-As a rule, high-yield corporate bonds may come with more risk.
-On the other end of the spectrum are U.S. Treasury bonds, which are considered one of the safest investments around.
+As a rule, high-yield corporate bonds come with more risk.
+On the other end of the spectrum are U.S. Treasury bonds, which are generally considered to be one of the safest investments around.

-Three popular types of bonds include corporate, municipal, and Treasury.
-Of the three, high-yield corporate bonds represent the most aggressive investment and Treasury bonds the least.
+Three popular types of bonds include corporate, municipal, and U.S. Treasury.
+Of the three, high-yield corporate bonds generally represent the most aggressive investment and Treasury bonds the least aggressive.

-The difference in the credit quality of the bond issuers certainly plays a role, but other factors can impact bond yields as well.
-A high-yield bond issuer is typically a company that doesn’t have as strong of a track record, or such strong financials, as one that can issue a bond that’s investment grade.
-Investment grade is BBB or above, as rated by Standard & Poor’s.
+The difference in the credit quality of the bond issuers certainly plays a role, but other factors can influence bond yields as well.
+A company issuing high-yield corporate bonds typically won’t have as strong a track record or as strong financials as a firm that can issue an investment-grade corporate bond.
+Investment-grade bonds are rated “BBB” or better as designated by Standard & Poor’s.

-Aggressive investments like high-yield bonds aren’t for everyone.
-But the current low interest rate environment does make their yields look lofty.
+Aggressive investments, such as high-yield bonds, aren’t for everyone.
+But during low-interest rate environments, their yields can look lofty.

-“Chasing yield is never a good idea, and it comes with extra added risk,” Guarracino warned.
-“Municipals as a whole have a much lower default rate than corporate bonds.
-Look at the rating and read the rating agency reports, and if you do go down the credit scale to obtain yield, understand the risk.”
+Still, chasing yield is never a good idea without understanding that it comes with added risk.
+Look at the rating and read the ratings agency reports, and if you do go down the credit scale to obtain yield, understand the risk you’re taking.